lorentzforces/blue-prints-notes/geography.md

   - Icon: Arch
   - Color: Blue (?)
   - Seafaring
+  - Culture: Possibly Academic based on the fact that Mora Jai boxes have the name that they do
 - Southeast: Verra
   - Icon: Diagonal single-tooth puzzle piece
   - Color: Orange or Pink (stamp looks more orange)